Layli Long Soldier

-Ms. Tippett: I’m Krista Tippett, and this is On Being.
-Today, with the poet Layli Long Soldier.
+Tippett: I’m Krista Tippett, and this is On Being, today with the poet Layli Long Soldier.

-Ms. Tippett: I feel like we’re talking about something very specific, but we’re speaking in a moment of incredible fracture.
-And there’s a lot of apologizing that hasn’t happened.
-And we’re actually building up a lot of things that are going to have to be apologized for. [laughs] So one thing I find really interesting that you do in WHEREAS is — it’s not just that you’re not only talking about history; you’re also bringing in intelligence from life about what an apology is and how when apologies are done well.
-These are things that neuroscientists are studying too.
-Just what you just said.
-They can now watch someone give a real apology and have it received and have it start changing things in their brain.
+I feel like we’re talking about something very specific, but we’re speaking in a moment of time of incredible fracture.
+And there’s a lot of apologizing that hasn’t happened, and we’re actually building up a lot of things that are going to have to be apologized for. [laughs] So one thing I find really interesting that you do in WHEREAS is — it’s not just that you’re not only talking about history.
+You’re also bringing in intelligence from life about what an apology is and how, when apologies are done well — and this is things that neuroscientists are studying, too, right?
+Just what you just said — they can now watch someone give a real apology and have it received and have it start changing things in their brain.

-Ms. Tippett: But it has to be sincere, right?
+Tippett: But it has to be sincere, right?
 And there’s eye contact.
-You register that.
-Anyway, so you wrote in the beginning of your response: “WHEREAS when offered an apology I watch each movement the shoulders / high or folding, tilt of the head both eyes down or straight through. / I listen for cracks in knuckles or in the word choice, what is it / that I want?
+And so you register that.
+Anyway, so you wrote in — actually, the beginning of your response: “WHEREAS when offered an apology I watch each movement the shoulders / high or folding, tilt of the head both eyes down or straight through me, I listen for cracks in knuckles or in the word choice, what is it / that I want?
 To feel and mind you I feel from the senses.”

-Ms. Tippett: This feels like really important deliberation.
-This is something we need to learn to do together as a people, in that part of your citizenship.
+Tippett: This feels like really important deliberation.
+This is something we need to learn to do together, as a people, in that part of your citizenship.

-Ms. Long Soldier: Yeah.
-There’s the physical presence, the energy.
-That is important.
 But on a national scale, it’s also not just a personal apology.
-So there are things that are bigger than us, bigger than having, let’s say, a family member sit down next to me and apologize.
+So there’s things that are bigger than us, bigger than having just, let’s say, a family member sit down next to me and apologize.
 At a national level, there’s a lot more that goes with it.
 When I was writing this response, I started researching a lot of other apologies around the world, national apologies.
 One of the apologies that I was really interested in was the one in Canada.

-Ms. Long Soldier: To the First Nations.
-Right.
-On the boarding school, the residential schools, for what happened there and the taking of their children and so on.
-That apology was read out loud.
-It was a verbal speech.
+Long Soldier: To the First Nations, right, on the boarding school, the residential schools, for what happened there and the taking of their children and so on.
+And that apology was read out loud; it was a verbal speech.
 It was transmitted through their national television, and it had a very different quality.
 There was a very different quality to the language and the pacing of that apology.

-Ms. Tippett: One of the things you pointed out is — and this was President Obama who signed this — that it was signed on a weekend.
-It was not read aloud.
-There was no ceremony.
-There were no tribal leaders invited to witness it.
-And that ceremony is an important way in tribal culture to make something meaningful or to signify that something has meaning.
+Tippett: One of the things you pointed out is that — and this was President Obama who signed this — that it was signed on a weekend.
+It was not read aloud — there was no ceremony, and there were no tribal leaders invited to witness it, and that ceremony is an important way, in tribal culture, to make something meaningful or to signify that something has meaning.

-Ms. Long Soldier: It seems like there’s all kinds of ceremonies going on over there at the White House. [laughs]
+Long Soldier: I mean, seems like there’s all kinds of ceremonies going on over there at the White House, you know? [laughs]

 [music: “Kapsburger” by Clogs]

-Ms. Tippett: Here’s Layli Long Soldier reading some lines from her book WHEREAS:
+Tippett: Here’s Layli Long Soldier, reading some lines from her book WHEREAS.